 FUTURE CAREER OPPORTUNITIES:

-Studying Geography at A Level offers you the opportunity to develop and maintain a wide range of skills: report writing, numeracy, information technology, decision-making, independent research and problem solving.
-Geography bridges the Arts and Sciences, giving flexibility for Higher Education courses, such as those in Planning and Environmental Management.
-It can also lead you to study a wide range of other courses, including Law, Medicine, and Architecture, to name but a few.
+Geography students have one of the highest employment rates after graduating university, because of the range of skills they have developed.
+Studying Geography at A-level develops a wide range of transferable skills: report writing, numeracy, information technology, decision-making, independent research and problem solving.
+Geography bridges the Arts and Sciences, giving ï¬exibility for Higher Education courses, such as those in Planning and Environmental Management.
+It can also lead you to study a wide range of other courses, including Business, Law, development work and human rights, to name but a few.

 This subject will take two years to complete.
 Please note that this is a linear subject, therefore you will be taking exams at the end of your second year that will count towards you final A Level qualification.